parsiya/parsiya.net/content/post/2013/2013-11-17-how-do-i-tls-ciphersuite.markdown

 “Should we use RC4 or AES-CBC ?”
 This is a legitimate question.
 Many have heard of the highly publicized attacks against AES-CBC (CRIME, BEAST etc) and lean towards RC4.
-If asked (granted no one asks me), my answer would be: If you can control web servers (not feasible in all situations) and users’ browsers
+If asked (granted no one asks me), my answer would be: If you can control web servers (not feasible in all situations) and users' browsers
 (almost impossible), upgrade to TLS 1.2 and go with AES-GCM.
 However, not many browsers supported these and to be honest, more users trumps loss of security in many cases.